cwi-foosball/foosball/README.md

 ```bash
 $ sh <(curl -L https://nixos.org/nix/install) --daemon
 ```
-Since we use the experimental (but great) flake feature, you need to [enable flake](https://nixos.wiki/wiki/Flakes#Enable_flakes) or to add to all commands `--experimental-features 'nix-command flakes'`.

 ### Start a virtual machine for the website
 To test the raspberry pi system (that basically starts an OS with a navigator that connects to the https://foosball.cwi.nl/ url) you just need to run: